It Was Berube’s Finest Moment

 Less–simple to explain — even if astoundingly common — is Toronto’s 6–1 record so far without Matthews.
 The team could have crumbled on Wednesday night after Zach Whitecloud demolished Matthew Knies with an open–ice thump in the neutral zone.
 Nearing the midway mark of regulation time.
 Knies wobbled into Sick Bay to join teammates Matthews, Max Domi, Max Pacioretty, David Kampf and Calle Jarnkrok.
 Still, the Leafs kept battling and earned a decisive, 4–0 triumph over the Vegas Golden Knights — hardly a pushover in the West.

 It was afterward, however, that Berube showed his character.
 He could have railed against the Vegas defenseman for a “careless hit” and “targeting the head”.
 Or, at referees Eric Furlatt and Kendrick Nicholson for refusing to call even a minor penalty.
 Instead, the Maple Leafs’ coach (a bruising old pro, himself) may have begrudgingly admired Whitecloud for a throwback maneuver in today’s sanitized NHL: a blue–liner stepping up pugnaciously in the neutral zone against an opponent watching the puck.
 “It was a hockey hit,” said Berube, “the kind that has been around the game forever.
 [Knies] was in a vulnerable position.
 The guy was on him from behind and it’s a tough play.
 But, it’s hockey.
 That’s part of the game.”
 A lesser person might have spent hours and days crying “poor us” and blaming the officials for compromised vision.
 Maybe, if the Leafs had lost the match, their coach would have erupted.
 Instead, the players buckled down and continued to perform effectively.
 Not since Pat Quinn joined the Leafs for the 1998–99 season has the club so–quickly responded to a “new” coach.
 In one year, the Big Irishman authored a massive, 28–point improvement.
-Roger Neilson took over from Red Kelly in 1977–78 and Toronto ascended by 11 points.
-In both cases, the Maple Leafs qualified for the Stanley Cup semifinals.
+Pat Burns (with an energized Doug Gilmour leading the way) bumped the 1992–93 Leafs by 32 points.
+Roger Neilson took over from Red Kelly in 1977–78 and Toronto ascended by 11.
+In all three instances, the Maple Leafs qualified for the Stanley Cup semifinals.

 Could that be a harbinger for the current group?